phaze

 The protein and habit stack to bring with you

-The maintenance work is the same whether you stop, drop to a maintenance dose, or cycle.
-Hit a protein target around 0.8 to 1.0 grams per pound of bodyweight per day, spread across three or four meals.
-Lift weights two or three times a week, full body, focused on compound movements.
-Weigh daily on the same scale at the same time and track the seven day rolling average instead of the daily number.
-Sleep at least seven hours.
-Drink water roughly equal to half your bodyweight in pounds, expressed as ounces.
+The maintenance work is largely the same whether you stop, drop to a maintenance dose, or cycle.
+A common approach is a protein target in the range of 0.8 to 1.0 grams per pound of bodyweight per day, spread across three or four meals.
+Strength training a couple of times a week, full body, focused on compound movements.
+Weighing on the same scale at the same time and watching the seven-day rolling average instead of the daily number.
+Aiming for seven or more hours of sleep.
+Steady hydration through the day.
+These are general wellness habits, not a prescription, and worth tailoring with your clinician.

-This stack is the same one in the keep weight off after GLP-1 guide for a reason.
-The biology of holding a loss is the biology of holding a loss, whether the medication is in your system, at a lower dose, or gone entirely.
-Phaze tracks each of these on one screen, so the stack stays visible even on the days you do not want to look.
+This is the same stack covered in the keep weight off after GLP-1 guide, for a reason.
+The habits that help hold a loss are similar whether the medication is in your system, at a lower dose, or gone entirely.
+Phaze tracks each of these on one screen, so the stack stays visible even on the days you do not feel like looking.

 07